 Following the analysis, the product team can implement necessary changes and enhancements to the MVP.
 This continuous cycle of testing, analyzing, and refining is vital for improving the product and increasing customer value.
 The process is repeated until the MVP evolves into its final version.

 In today’s fiercely competitive digital commerce landscape, Darwin’s ‘Survival of the Fittest’ perfectly summarizes the challenge businesses face.
 The MVP development process enables leaders to validate their product’s value without a heavy investment of time or money.
-However, to build a successful MVP, it's crucial to avoid certain development mistakes that could result in a significant business failure.
+However, for successfully building an mvp, it's crucial to avoid certain mvp development mistakes that could result in a significant business failure.

 The following are the mistakes that one should avoid when building an MVP